-Your new hire should have viewed the online NYU New Employee Orientation Program, sponsored by the Human Resources Division, on his/her first day of work, which provided your new employee with a broad overview of the NYU organization, as well as the main services, privileges and resources that are available to him/her.
+Your new hire should have viewed the online orientation and onboarding resources, sponsored by the Human Resources Division, on their first day of work, which provided your new employee with a broad overview of the NYU organization, as well as the main services, privileges and resources that are available to them.

-It is now time for you to "immerse" your new hire in your specific school/division!
+It is now time for you to immerse your new hire in your specific school/division.
 The onboarding process for a new employee doesn't happen in one day, one month, or even six months; it is an ongoing process.
-However, it is ideal to provide the new hire with a formal orientation to your part of the organization within his/her first week of work.
+However, it is ideal to provide the new hire with a formal orientation to your part of the organization within their first week of work.